ritua2/gib/middle-layer/README.md

 # Enter container
 docker exec -it greyfish bash
 cd /grey
-# Start the needed databases and assign permission (APIs will not be started)
-/grey/setup.sh
 # Activate (change the number of threads if needed, standard is 4)
 ./API_Daemon.sh -up
 # Deactivate